Mongolian Altai Expedition Horse Trek

 A crowd favourite (amongst the women at least) is Kyz Kuar, the 'race between a man and a woman', in which the woman pursues the man, giving him a good whipping as they gallop across the steppe.
 Bushkazi, a tug-of-war with a dead goat involves two riders holding each end of the goat and trying to pull each other out of the saddle as they gallop randomly about - including into the crowd.
 Brutal certainly, but a true spectacle, and very fiercely contested.
 It's quite incredible how far out of the saddle a rider can be pulled without actually falling.

-For the first time in 2013 the Central Asian version of bushkazi was introduced, as played in Kazakhstan, Afghanistan and other stans.
+If your are lucky you might get to see the Central Asian version of bushkazi, as played in Kazakhstan, Afghanistan and other stans.
 Instead of just two riders and a dead goat, this involves two teams of riders.
 The mayhem is multiplied!
 Keep your wits about you or you're liable to get caught up in the melee.

 For a real test of horsemanship, riders lean down out of the saddle at speed to pick up small targets off the ground in the sport of tiyn teru.
 Very useful when you drop your hat.
 Archery from horse-back is another ancient skill on display, and evidently very difficult.
 Genghis Khan would not have been impressed!
 In the Mongolia of today it is not a skill in great demand (luckily for us).